Accounts & Eligibility - Alumni

 If you return to CU Boulder

 If you return to CU Boulder in a role that entitles you to expanded IT services, OIT will provision them automatically.
-Whether you can access your pre-graduation Google Drive and Microsoft OneDrive files depends on how much time has passed since your degree conferral date.
+Whether you can access your pre-graduation Google Drive and Microsoft OneDrive files or email data depends on how much time has passed since your degree posted to your transcript.

-Within 90 days of degree conferral: Data is available; most services are active
+Within three months of degree posting: Data is available; most services are active

-If you regain eligibility before the date specified in your latest OIT email about changes to your Microsoft services, you will not receive additional communications about your IT services.
+If you regain eligibility before the date specified in your latest OIT email about changes to your Microsoft services, this process will stop and you'll be automatically provisioned with the appropriate IT services for your new role.

 If your new role is different than your old one, you'll need to compare the lists of eligible services to determine which, if any, will be lost: